marionleborgne/cloudbrain/README.md

 2. Check out: https://github.com/jnaulty/Python_OpenBCI/tree/bci-cloud-pipeline
 3. Use udp_server.py to seend openBCI brain waves data via UDP.

-Little note: Make sure that Horizon (the data pipeline) is listening on the same port that you use to send UDP packet with openBCI :-)
+Note: Make sure that Horizon (the data pipeline) is listening on the same port as the one used by OpenBCI UDP Server :-)

 ## Install